 3. Cut down on your cleaning frequency

-Yes, I have a daily cleaning schedule, but for the most part, unless something needs to be cleaned, like a juice explosion in the kitchen (yes, that happened, right after I had cleaned the cupboards, no less), I save my detailed cleaning for Thursday night so that my house looks nice for the weekend.
+Yes, I have a daily cleaning schedule, but unless something needs to be cleaned, like a juice explosion in the kitchen (yes, that happened, right after I had cleaned the cupboards, no less), I save my detailed cleaning for Thursday night so that my house looks nice for the weekend.

 The object of speed cleaning isn’t to make (or keep) your house perfect at all times.
 Your main focus should be on keeping your house at the point where it’s never more than 30 minutes away from being “clean enough.”
 A few daily tasks should be enough to keep it at that point.